IN/FIDELITY

 Farewell

-I am leaving weary, withering, weak
+I am leaving weary, withered, weak

 Leaving to my own wrecked seat